-Recommendation for customer (HDO): Customers are not allowed to access SmartMedic device and Tablet component.
+Recommendation for customer (HDO): The required access and corresponding maintenance of the device and tablet is not provided for HDO.
 Please reach out to Stryker Customer Care for system maintenance.

 SmartMedic: Nurse Station Application

 Existing Security Features: When Stryker obtains vulnerability information through surveillance or other sources, an assessment of the vulnerability’s exploitability and impact is conducted.
 Based upon the assessment Stryker determines if further actions are required like, providing security updates and/or providing communication to the customer in a timely manner.
 Vulnerability information may also be requested from Stryker at any time.